KTH-LangSec/server-side-prototype-pollution/README.md

 _Prototype pollution_ is a vulnerability specific to JavaScript and TypeScript that allows an attacker to modify an object's prototype with attacker-controlled properties.
-The severity of these vulnerabilities hinges on _gadgets_, fragments of existing code in attacked applications that begin by reading undefined properties and can lead to malicious actions.
-For instance, these gadgets might enable Remote Code Execution (RCE) attacks.
+The severity of these vulnerabilities hinges on _gadgets_, fragments of existing code in vulnerable applications that read undefined properties and execute security-sentitive actions.
+For instance, these gadgets can lead to Remote Code Execution (RCE) attacks.

 <p><a href="http://www.youtube.com/watch?feature=player_embedded&v=gCVTbfDecwI" target="_blank">
   <img src="http://img.youtube.com/vi/gCVTbfDecwI/mqdefault.jpg" alt="Watch the video" border="10"  align="right"/>
 </a></p>

-If you're new to Prototype Pollution, check out our [DEF CON 31](https://www.youtube.com/watch?v=gCVTbfDecwI) talk for a quick 20-minute introduction to Prototype Pollution vulnerabilities in Node.js, their gadgets, and an example of a real RCE exploit.
+If you're new to server-side Prototype Pollution, check out our [DEF CON 31](https://www.youtube.com/watch?v=gCVTbfDecwI) talk for a quick 20-minute introduction to Prototype Pollution vulnerabilities in Node.js, gadgets, and an example of a real RCE exploit.
 All accompanying materials, such as CodeQL queries, benchmarks, experimental results, and links to extended talks, are available in the repo
 [Silent Spring](https://github.com/KTH-LangSec/silent-spring).

-We also recommend exploring these papers and blog posts:
+We also recommend checking out these papers and blog posts:

-- The classic paper
+- The seminal paper
-  ["JavaScript prototype pollution attack in NodeJS"](https://github.com/HoLyVieR/prototype-pollution-nsec18/blob/master/paper/JavaScript_prototype_pollution_attack_in_NodeJS.pdf) by Olivier Arteau provides many details on the exploitation and mitigation of Prototype Pollutions on the server-side.
+  ["JavaScript prototype pollution attack in NodeJS"](https://github.com/HoLyVieR/prototype-pollution-nsec18/blob/master/paper/JavaScript_prototype_pollution_attack_in_NodeJS.pdf) by Olivier Arteau provides many details on the exploitation and mitigation of Prototype Pollution on the server-side.
 - The paper
-  ["Silent Spring: Prototype Pollution Leads to Remote Code Execution in Node.js"](https://www.usenix.org/system/files/usenixsecurity23-shcherbakov.pdf) by Shcherbakov et al. introduces a tool for Prototype Pollution detection with 97% recall and the first gadgets in the Node.js stdlib, including a gadget in `require`.
-This repository was developed as a result of this research. 🤓
+  ["Silent Spring: Prototype Pollution Leads to Remote Code Execution in Node.js"](https://www.usenix.org/system/files/usenixsecurity23-shcherbakov.pdf) by Shcherbakov et al. introduces a tool for Prototype Pollution detection and and the first gadgets in Node.js stdlib, including a gadget in `require`.
+This repository was developed as a result of this research project. 🤓
 - The blog post
   ["Server-side prototype pollution: Black-box detection without the DoS"](https://portswigger.net/research/server-side-prototype-pollution) by Gareth Heyes focuses on server-side gadgets and how to detect Prototype